milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Wikimedia_blog_privacy_policy.md

 Jump to content

-You are invited to celebrate Wikipedia Day in San Francisco on Saturday, January 24!
+You are invited to celebrate Wikipedia Day in Los Angeles on Saturday, January 24!
 Sign up here.

 (Redirected from Wikimedia blog privacy policy)